jamiebergen/mppg-site/wp-content/themes/mppg-theme/readme.txt

 = Does this theme support any plugins? =

-Sample Theme includes support for Infinite Scroll in Jetpack.
+Mid-Peninsula Puppy Guides Theme includes support for Infinite Scroll in Jetpack.

 == Changelog ==